OrdinaryMagician/ibuki_m/README.md

 *"Got this one as a gift from a nice Xekkian girl.
 Oh, I still remember that night..."*

 The **Boar Slayer** is clearly not meant for human use, but that's definitely not going to stop you now, is it?
+This has received the designation of a *"pistol rifle"* by **Xekkians**, although some would describe it more as a pump-action grenade launcher that happens to fire 50mm bullets.

-Ammo for this puppy is quite rare, however, but that's compensated by how devastating even a single shot can be.
+Ammo for this *(very large)* puppy is quite rare, but that's compensated by how devastating even a single shot can be.
+Takes 5 bullets in the mag plus one in the chamber, though usually just one bullet is enough to absolutely destroy several targets.

 #### 50mm Areka *[Rockets]*

 *"...
 I wonder if...
 With that size..."*

-Available in 5 round mags or single rounds.
+Available in 5 round packs or single rounds.
 These things are big.

 ## Items